St. Louis Blues: Beginnings and Stanley Cup Final appearances (1967–1970)

-Financial problems, near-relocation, and playoff streak (1970–1987)
+Financial problems, near-move, and playoff streak (1970–1987)

 The Blues' successes in the late 1960s, however, did not continue into the 1970s.
-The Stanley Cup playoff format changed in such a way that a Western team was no longer guaranteed a Finals berth, and also the Chicago Black Hawks were moved into the Western Division following the 1970 expansion.
+The format of the Stanley Cup playoffs changed in such a way that a Western team was no longer guaranteed a Stanley Cup Final berth, and also the Chicago Black Hawks were moved into the West Division before the 1970–71 season due to NHL expansion.
 The Blues lost Bowman, who left during the 1970–71 season following a power-sharing dispute with Sid Salomon III (who was taking an increasing role in team affairs), as well as Hall, Plante, Goyette and ultimately Berenson, who were all lost to retirement or trade.
 Veteran player Al Arbour hastily stepped in to coach the team.
-Under Arbour, the Blues essentially matched their 1969-70 regular season performance in their fourth season, and were still the best of the expansion teams; however, it was only good enough for second place in the West as St. Louis finished twenty points behind Chicago.
+Under Arbour, the Blues essentially matched their 1969–70 regular season performance in their fourth season, and were still the best of the expansion teams; however, it was only good enough for second place in the West as St. Louis finished 20 points behind Chicago.
 The Blues would go on to be upset by the North Stars in six games, thus failing to advance past the first round for the first time in franchise history.

 Arbour, who officially retired as a player after the 1970–71 season, would remain behind the Blues' bench for the next two seasons.
 The Berenson trade did bring then-Detroit Red Wings star center Garry Unger, who ultimately scored 30 goals in eight consecutive seasons while breaking the NHL's consecutive games played record.
 Defensively, however, the Blues were less than stellar and saw Chicago and the Philadelphia Flyers overtake the Division.
 After missing the playoffs for the first time in 1973–74, the Blues ended up in the Smythe Division after a League realignment.
 This division was particularly weak, and in 1976–77, the Blues won it while finishing five games below .500, though this would be their last playoff appearance in the decade.